-CMOs should register through a letter to the Chairman of the Committee on House Administration.
-CMOs granted ECMO status will be informed by the Chairman of the Committee on House Administration.
+CMOs should register through a letter to the Chairperson of the Committee on House Administration.
+CMOs granted ECMO status will be informed by the Chairperson of the Committee on House Administration.

 The Chair and Vice Chair of the ECMO must be a Member of the House.
 Members of both the House and Senate may participate in ECMOs.
 The participation of Senators in an ECMO does not impact the scope of authorized ECMO activities in any regard.

 Unlike Member and committee offices, ECMOs are not entitled to specific numbers of staff positions.
 An ECMO may acquire staff positions and the resources to fund the positions only by written agreement between a participating ECMO Member and the ECMO Chair.
 All agreements must be filed with the Committee on House Administration.
 Neither ECMOs nor individual Members may accept goods, funds, or services from private organizations or individuals to support the ECMO.